heliocloud-data/heliocloud_tools/README.md

 * Testing Lambdas with small batches recommended prior to the entire upload to reduce AWS costs

 ## Status (Nov 17 2022)
-* Solved for MMS as the pilot,
+* Solved for MMS as the pilot, MMS official upload in progress.

 ## License
 This work is licensed under the BSD-3 open source license.